 Children (up to 16) with guardian: free

-By choosing to look down, we follow some of the city’s most important footsteps.
-The Renaissance here was in large part ushered into existence by the commitment of a handful of enlightened individuals to make a more concerted effort to observe what was occasionally revealed hiding in the ground beneath their feet; to look in depth at what the passing centuries had concealed.
+By choosing to look – and eventually dig – down, we unearth the most important footsteps in the city’s timeline.
+Indeed the Renaissance itself was to a large extent ushered into existence by the commitment of a handful of enlightened individuals to make a more concerted effort to observe and copy what was occasionally revealed hiding in the ground beneath their feet; to look in depth at what the passing centuries had concealed, and to try to imagine what it had once been.

-What they discovered was breathtaking.
+What these early archaeologists discovered was breath-taking.
 Every sculpture, every hidden building revealed a past so glorious that it had to be seen to be believed.
 Their curiosity of spirit has profoundly affected the ways in which Italians have interacted with their past ever since.

-More than 500 years later, the process of excavation – amazingly – has still only just begun, and will never end.
-Every year thousands of new discoveries are made; each time the city authorities try to lay a new pipeline or upgrade the Metro system, substantial relics of the city’s past are exhumed from their earthen graves.
+Today, more than 500 years after excavations started in earnest, the process of unveiling the many layers of Rome has really only just begun, and will never end.
+Every year thousands of new discoveries are made; each time the city authorities try to lay a new pipeline or upgrade the Metro system, substantial relics of the city’s past are exhumed from their earthen graves, forcing workers to down tools for months, or even years.
 It is no exaggeration to say that there are entire cities still lying below modern Rome, each one a single stratum of an ever-expanding geological puzzle.

-Our journey doesn’t end here, though.
-Going down again under this church-under-a-church there is an even more rickety staircase, and at the bottom of that you are transported into the first century AD, the world of Anicent Rome, and the earliest years of Christianity.
+But the time travel doesn’t end here.
+Descending again, beneath this church-under-a-church, there is an even steeper staircase, and in yet another layer of time you are transported into the first century AD, to the streets of pagan ancient Rome, and the earliest years of two small religious cults.

 Historians typically go about their task chronologically, starting from the past and working their slow and methodical way towards the present day.
-In Rome, however, we must do exactly the opposite.
-In San Clemente in Laterano we can pick our way backwards from the modern city into a multitude of pasts, each more obscure than the previous, and as we descend we gain an unparalleled insight into the complex and unpredictable ways in which Rome has come to exist and has developed over the passage of the centuries.
+In Rome, however, we can do exactly the opposite.
+In San Clemente in Laterano we can pick our way backwards from the modern city into a multitude of pasts, each more obscure than the previous, and as we descend we gain an unparalleled insight into the complex and unpredictable ways in which Rome came into being, and how it has developed over the passage of the centuries.

 This place is simply unmissable.